rwdavies/QUILT/README.md

 ## Separating reference panel processing from imputation <a name="paragraph-separate"></a>

 For large reference panels, and for many jobs involving imputing few samples, it can be computationally efficient to pre-process the reference panel and save the output, and use this output for multiple independent runs.
-Here is an example for how we would do this, for the case of the quick start example
+Here is an example for how we would do this, for the case of the quick start example.
+Note that any parameters available jointly in `QUILT` and `QUILT_prepare_reference` that inform how the reference panel is processed must be set in `QUILT_prepare_reference` (for example, `maxRate` bounds the recombination rate, and must be set when running`QUILT_prepare_reference` as the recombination rate is processed in this step).

 First, to re-format the reference panel
 ```